alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2023/2023-07-12-origin-forty-day-annyversary.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "What is the origin of the forty-day anniversary?"
+title: What is the origin of the forty-day anniversary?
-hijri: Dhul-Hijjah 24, 1444 AH
+hijri: '1444-12-24'
-source: "Majmu’ Fatawa 13/398"
+source: Majmu’ Fatawa 13/398
-category: [bidah,funerals]
+category:
+- bidah
+- funerals
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
 translation: false
 note: false
-summary: "The origin of this is a Pharaonic custom which was practised by the Pharaohs before Islam."
+summary: The origin of this is a Pharaonic custom which was practised by the Pharaohs before Islam.
 muftis:
   shaykh:
   - name: Shaykh Ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: